Does your firm need help with the collection cycle? Consider a third-party collection agency.

 - Positive impact on the cost of goods and services

-The data showed the increased corporate revenue captured by collection agencies ended up saving consumers $396 per household by lowering product and service costs.
+The data showed the increased corporate revenue captured by collection agencies ended up saving consumers $396 per household by lowering product and being able to develop supply chain solutions on blockchain.

 - Collection agencies create jobs